THE MARLDON (MAPLE LEAF) BOWLING CLUB LTD.

 Subscriptions for the following season will be recommended by the Treasurer and decided on at the AGM.
 This to apply to all categories of membership.
 The annual subscription is due and payable by April 1st each year, prior to the commencement of the season.
 Any member whose subscription is in arrears on the 1st of May shall forfeit the privilege of membership and shall not be eligible for re-election until arrears are paid.
 He/she will accept the decision of the Management Committee as final.

-The playing rules of the Club shall be those of Bowls England and Bowls Devon with reference to the "Laws of The Sport of Bowls" (Crystal Mark Second Edition) or subsequent versions.
+The playing rules of the Club shall be those of Bowls England and Bowls Devon with reference to the "Laws of The Sport of Bowls" (the current Crystal Mark edition) or subsequent versions.
 Further Club Rules, including Dress Code, which may be amended from time to time, will be separately documented and displayed in the Captains Office.

 6. ELECTION OF OFFICERS

-All Officers of the club, except the Welfare Officer, shall be elected at the Annual General Meeting of The Club, from and by the members.
-The Welfare Officer will be appointed by the Management Committee.
+All Officers of the club, except the Safeguarding Officer and Greenkeeper, shall be elected at the Annual General Meeting of The Club, from and by the members.
+The Safeguarding Officer and Greenkeeper will be appointed by the Management Committee.

 All Officers are elected for a period of one year, but may be re-elected to the same office or another office the following year.
 No member to hold more than one Office unless it proves impossible to recruit a different member to fill one of the roles.